Can anxiety cause chest pain?

-Anyone who suffers with extreme anxiety will agree that it is very frightening.
-Having panic attacks and living in constant fear isn’t fun, but those of you who suffer with anxiety know, that they’re not the only ones who suffer because of it.
+Anyone who suffers from extreme anxiety will agree that it is very frightening.
+Having panic attacks and living in constant fear isn’t fun, but those of you who suffer from anxiety know, that they’re not the only ones who suffer because of it.

-Family, friends, and significant others are also affected by the worry that is inside your heads.
+Family, friends, and significant others are also affected by the worry that is inside your head.